|Forward Capacity Single Allocation Platform (SAP)|

-Forward Capacity Single Allocation Platform (SAP) belongs to the biggest projects arising from the Network Code on Forward Capacity Allocation (FCA).
+Forward Capacity Single Allocation Platform (SAP) belongs to the biggest projects arising - at the European level - from the Network Code on Forward Capacity Allocation (FCA).

 The purpose of the SAP is to allocate Long Term Transmission Rights (LTTRs) on the bidding-zone borders where these products are to be offered based on the EU Member States’ National Regulatory Authorities' (NRA's) decisions.